 - Stay on trails.
-Shortcuts are dangerous and damage natural resources. - Bring plenty of water to prevent dehydration. - Be prepared for sudden changes in weather conditions. - Keep parks clean.
-Pack out what you pack in. - Inform someone where you are going and when you will return. - Save our 24/7 Dispatch Center number on your cell phone: Emergency (510) 881-1121; Nonemergency (510) 881-1833.
+Shortcuts are dangerous and damage natural resources. - Carry and drink plenty of water to prevent dehydration. - Be prepared for sudden changes in weather conditions. - Trails can be slippery, rocky, and steep.
+Proceed carefully at your own risk. - Keep the parks clean.
+Pack out what you pack in. - Inform someone where you are going and when return. - Store our 24/7 Dispatch Center number on your cell phone: Emergency (510) 881-1121; Non-Emergency (510) 881-1833.